Super Nintendo World: History

 On November 30, 2020, Universal officially announced that the land would open at Universal Studios Japan on February 4, 2021; however, in January the opening was once again delayed indefinitely after the Japanese government reimposed a state of emergency in response to a third wave of COVID-19 infections in the city.
-However, guests with a Universal Studios Japan annual pass are allowed to visit the area as of February 4, 2021.
-It eventually opened to the public on March 18, 2021.
-A month after opening, the entirety of Universal Studios Japan closed from April 25 to June 7 of 2021, due to COVID-19.
+However, guests with a Universal Studios Japan annual pass are allowed to visit the area as of February 4.
+It eventually opened to the public on March 18.
+A month after opening, the entirety of Universal Studios Japan closed from April 25 to June 7, due to COVID-19.

-In November 2016, Universal announced that Super Nintendo World areas would also be built at both American Universal locations in Hollywood and Florida.
-Construction on the land at Universal Studios Hollywood began in 2019.
-On March 10, 2022, the park announced that its version of the land would open in 2023.
-On December 14, 2022, Universal officially announced that the land would open in Hollywood on February 17, 2023.
-The area soft-opened under technical rehearsals for reserved-guests on January 12, 2023, and officially opened as planned on February 17, 2023, about a month and a half before the release of Universal's The Super Mario Bros.
+On March 10, 2022, Universal Studios Hollywood announced that its version of the land would open in 2023 after construction was completed by PCL Construction, with the specific date of February 17, then being announced on December 14.
+The area soft-opened under technical rehearsals for reserved-guests on January 12, 2023, and officially opened as planned on February 17, 2023, about a month and a half before the release of Universal/Illumination's The Super Mario Bros.
 Movie.
+To celebrate Super Nintendo World's second anniversary in Japan, a limited-edition gold colored Power-Up Band was made available to purchase on March 18, 2023.
+The gold band was also released in Universal Studios Hollywood's area for its first anniversary on February 17, 2024.

+In late January 2020, the presence of Super Nintendo World at Universal Epic Universe was confirmed by several Comcast executives.
+The park was originally scheduled to open in 2023, but the planned opening was delayed to 2025 as a result of the COVID-19 pandemic.
+Epic Universe's iteration of the land was officially announced in February 2023, with Universal Destinations & Experiences CEO Mark Woodbury calling it the "worst-kept secret in history."
+On May 2, 2024, the official Nintendo and Universal channels announced that Super Nintendo World at Universal Epic Universe would arrive in 2025 with the Donkey Kong Country area in addition to Super Mario Land.
+This version opened alongside the rest of Epic Universe on May 22, 2025.